jamesloper/autofill/README.md

 ## This Repo

-- This repo contains some basic building blocks useful if you are using Meteor, but you don't have to clone this repo.
-You can start with any language.
+- This repo contains some basic building blocks in Meteor.
 - There is already an `input` and `ul` element in the client template.
 - The `server/main.js` file is a stub.
 It has a function that logs the execution time.